postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 As a rule-of-thumb set the `--workers` (`NUM_WORKERS`) according to the following formula: 2 * CPUs  + 1.
 The idea being, that at any given time half of your workers will be busy doing I/O. For a single CPU machine it would give you 3.

 The `--name` (`NAME`) argument specifies how your application will identify itself in programs such as `top` or `ps`.
 It defaults to `gunicorn`, which might make it harder to distinguish from other apps if you have multiple Gunicorn-powered applications running on the same server.

 In order for the `--name` argument to have an effect you need to install a Python module called `setproctitle`.
-It's tricky to install `setproctitle` into a virtualenv, but you can install the module system-wide and symlink the binary into your virtual env.
+To build this native extension `pip` needs to have access to C header files for Python.
+You can add them to your system with the `python-dev` package and then install `setproctitle`.

-    $ sudo apt-get install python-setproctitle
+    $ sudo apt-get install python-dev
-    $ ln -s /usr/lib/pymodules/python2.7/setproctitle.so /webapps/hello_django/lib/python2.7/setproctitle.so
+    (hello_django) $ pip install setproctitle

 Now when you list processes, you should see which gunicorn belongs to which application.